Jump to main content

 The theme of the 8th PUBSIC Conference is how PSI can contribute to the creation of value for citizens and society.
 Public administration and management theory and practice are increasingly adapting models of value creation from the service management literature to public service contexts.
 This is a deliberate move away from dyadic models of interaction between public services and citizens and towards ecosystem approaches that capture the complex and dynamic nature of public service delivery.
 This conference will explore what such public value might comprise and how PSI can foster it.

-The 8th PUBSIC Conference will take place at Corvinus University in Budapest, from lunchtime on the 9 February till lunchtime on the 10 February 2026.
+The 8th PUBSIC Conference will take place at Corvinus University in Budapest, from 9-10 February 2026, with a Welcome Reception on 8 February, evening.
 Abstracts are now invited for papers to be presented at the Conference.
 Papers can be from senior academics or early career researchers and doctoral students.
 They must address an identified issue for PSI and can be empirical, conceptual and/or theoretical papers.
 Systematic literature reviews are acceptable but only if they advance PSI theory, not simply describe the state of the field or present a research agenda.

 Permanent Scientific Committee